MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/Update-MgBetaDeviceAppManagementWdacSupplementalPolicy.md

 ## INPUTS

 ### Microsoft.Graph.Beta.PowerShell.Models.IDevicesCorporateManagementIdentity

 ### Microsoft.Graph.Beta.PowerShell.Models.IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicy

 ## OUTPUTS

 ### Microsoft.Graph.Beta.PowerShell.Models.IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicy

 ## NOTES

 ALIASES

-Update-MgDeviceAppMgtWdacSupplementalPolicy
+Update-BetaDeviceAppMgtWdacSupplementalPolicy

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`ASSIGNMENTS <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyAssignment[]>`: The associated group assignments for this WindowsDefenderApplicationControl supplemental policy.
+`ASSIGNMENTS <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyAssignment[]>`: The associated group assignments for the Windows Defender Application Control Supplemental Policy.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.